thedatasnok/idata2304-iot-project/README.md

 <br />

-As the ingestion service saves measurements to the database, it reads out the inserted row from the database including generated fields such as the primary key and creation date.
-It uses the read information to produce an event internally in the application allowing further notifying any recipients of the event.
-This is accomplished using Springs event system.
+As the ingestion service saves measurements to the database, it reads out the inserted row from the database including generated fields, such as the primary key and creation date.
+It uses the read information to produce an event internally in the application, allowing to further notify any recipients of the event.
+This is accomplished using Spring's event system.

 There are two event listeners in the ingestion service that listen to this event.
-One of them is an event forwarder, it forwards any of the stored measurements to clients using the visualization service through Server-sent events.
+One of them is an event forwarder, which forwards any of the stored measurements to clients using the visualization service through Server-sent events.
 Any of the visualization clients that are listening to the events using an EventSource, will receive the newly processed measurement and can add it to the visualization.

 In addition to forwarding the events, there is another listener that represents a notifier.
 The notifier is optionally configured by the administrator of the service, and can send messages to a configured Discord channel.
 The notifier determines whether the saved measurement exceeds a configured threshold.
-If it exceeds, it sends a POST request to the configured webhook using Springs RestTemplate functionality, which results in a message being sent in the channel.
+If it exceeds, a POST request is sent to the configured webhook using Spring's RestTemplate functionality, which results in a message being sent in the channel.

 The visualization service is not only capable of receiving new updates, it also reads recent historical measurements from the ingestion service.
 The visualization uses the web browser Fetch API to send HTTP requests to the ingestion service.
-The ingestion service employs the Spring Boot Web integration to implement HTTP endpoints that reads from the database and encodes objects as JSON before responding to the clients request.
+The ingestion service employs the Spring Boot Web integration to implement HTTP endpoints that read from the database and encode objects as JSON before responding to the client's request.
 This mechanism is used to fetch initial data for the graph and metadata for sensors.
-The measurement data fetched is narrowed using a query parameter, which defines the time of when measurements should be measured after.
+The measurement data fetched is narrowed using a query parameter, which defines the time after which the measurements should be queried.
 The narrowing prevents the graph from extending too far into the past, and only shows the most recent measurements.

 In order to update the graph and sensor details displayed on the web page, the state functionality in React is used.
 As the visualization service receives or reads measurements and sensor metadata, it updates the state of the application.
 The change of state causes React to re-render the page, resulting in the graph and sensor details updating.

 ### 4.2 Bundling

-Both the ingestion and sensor applications are capable of being bundled using GraalVM.
-Which means they can be run as native binaries, without the need for a JVM.
+Both the ingest and sensor applications are capable of being bundled using GraalVM.
+This means that they can be run as native binaries, without the need for a JVM.
 This has reduced the amount of resources required to run the applications, as well as reducing the startup time.
 It also simplifies the installation of the application, as there is no prerequisite for a compatible JVM.
-As long as the sensor node is a debian based system on a arm64 architecture, the application can be installed using the provided installation script.
+As long as the sensor node is a Debian based system on an ARM64 architecture, the application can be installed using the provided installation script.
 As for the ingestion service, we still only provide a JAR file that can be used by a compatible JVM, but it is possible to bundle it as a native binary.

 The visualization service is also included in the native binaries of the ingestion service.
 The React application built with TypeScript is bundled using Vite.
 The bundle is then copied inside the ingestion service and served by it.
 This means that the visualization service is not a separate deployment, but rather a part of the ingestion service.
 This simplifies the installation, as there is no need to install and run two separate applications.

-Released versions of the system is available on GitHub.
+Released versions of the system are available on GitHub.
 In order to release a new version, the process as described [here](docs/releasing.md) can be followed.
 The release process is built using GitHub Actions, that will bundle the two applications as JAR for the ingest application and native binary for the sensor application.
 The release process creates a new release on GitHub, and uploads the bundled applications as artifacts.

 ### 4.3 Installation & Usage
 In order to set up or install the software you will need the following:
-- An ARM64 sensor node running a debian based operating system
+- An ARM64 sensor node running a Debian based operating system
 - A computer with Java 17 (LTS) installed

 Both devices will need an internet connection.

 #### 4.3.1 Installing sensor nodes
-This step requires you to have an ARM64 based computer with running a Debian based operating system.
+This step requires you to have an ARM64 based computer running a Debian based operating system.
 During our testing, we have run the 64-bit version of Raspberry Pi OS Lite.

 1. Log in as or elevate your shell to the root user.